alex-g-alvarez/idn-custom-login-page/README.md

 API reference within JS library called out in login.hbs.
 No code changes.
 * 1.0.3 - Fix gotoUrl -> goto default values in login.hbs comments.
 No code
 changes.
+* 1.1.0 - Updated to the 2.0.0 version of the JS library, which is required to make a CORS request.
+Removed the baseUrl value.

 Copyright (c) 2016 SailPoint Technologies, Inc.  All rights reserved.